axibase/atsd/portals/selecting-series.md

 [![](./resources/button.png)](https://apps.axibase.com/chartlab/cdfb34c5/7)

-To control how multiple matched series are processed, use the `'multiple-series = true | false'` setting.
+To control how multiple matched series are processed, use the `multiple-series = true | false` setting.

 ```ls
   # Display all series with tag fstype=ext4 without merging